Hridayam (film)

 Hridayam is a 2022 Indian Malayalam-language coming-of-age romantic drama film written and directed by Vineeth Sreenivasan.
 It was produced by Visakh Subramaniam under Merryland Cinemas and co-produced by Noble Babu Thomas under Big Bang Entertainments.
 The film stars Pranav Mohanlal, Kalyani Priyadarshan and Darshana Rajendran.
-The film's songs and background score was composed by Hesham Abdul Wahab.
+The film's songs and background score were composed by Hesham Abdul Wahab.

 Hridayam marks the return of Merryland Studio, one of the earliest film studios in Kerala, into film production.
 The film reintroduced once obsolete audio cassettes and limited edition vinyl records in India.
 Principal photography began in February 2020, after taking a break with the surge of COVID-19 pandemic in India, filming was concluded in March 2021.
 The film was shot at KCG College of Technology in Chennai, where Vineeth, his wife Divya and his friend and actor Aju Varghese studied, and in Palakkad, Kochi, and Andhra Pradesh.

 Hridayam was released in theatres worldwide on 21 January 2022.
 It received generally positive reviews from critics.
-The film grossed over ₹50 crore worldwide, becoming the 3rd highest grossing Malayalam film of the year.
-The film won two Kerala State Film Awards, including Best Film with Popular Appeal and Aesthetic Value.
+The film became the 3rd highest grossing Malayalam film of the year.
+It won two Kerala State Film Awards, including Best Film with Popular Appeal and Aesthetic Value.